learners00/Tokobot/README.md

    user=xxx
    ```

-   Ensure that this data is formatted correctly as required by the Tokopedia API.
+   Ensure that this data is formatted correctly as required by the Tokoplay API.

 ## Usage